lsst-sims/sims_featureScheduler_runs3.1/starter/README.md

 * updated to newer cloud database
 * telescope now parks with r-filter in.
 Should be no filter change time added when coming out of park.
 * updated long gaps survey to only attempt log gaps if early pair was sucessful
-* potentially changing the blobs to not have azand radius limits.
+* potentially changing the blobs to not have az and radius limits.

 This directory has starter.py, which is the initial simulation for v3.1 that other experiements can be compared to.